 - Visit our Facebook page to learn about a new instrument every day from our Learning and Engagement Curator Dr Sarah Deters in our ‘Instrument of the Day’ posts.

 - If you are looking for fun to do with the family, download our colouring sheets to decorate your own harpsichord or why not try some musical instrument origami.

 - Discover over 8000 works of Art, collected over 400 years by searching our online Art Collection catalogue.

 - View 3D models of two panels of ECA's Parthenon Frieze casts and read our Project Development Manager's blog post about why the figures on one of our panels have heads when casts of the same panel in other collections don't.

 - Watch our Public Art Shorts; a series of interviews with artists of some of the University's Public Art, including Nathen Coley, Susan Collis and David Forsyth.

 - Learn about Phrenology and the collection on the Anatomical Museum's blog.

 - Discover all our latest online exhibitions on our new platform.

 - The University of Edinburgh is now a Google Arts & Culture partner.
 Discover our collections and a series of digital exhibitions on their website and app.

-- 3O years of the Carlyle Circle: Celebrating the 30th anniversary of the Carlyle Circle, we’ve highlighted 30 gifts from the collections to show one of the many ways the University has been shaped by legacy giving.
+- 3O years of the Carlyle Circle: Celebrating the 30th anniversary of the Carlyle Circle in 2020, we’ve highlighted 30 gifts from the collections to show one of the many ways the University has been shaped by legacy giving.